Belarus TV: American facing Jan. 6 riot charges seeks asylum - NewsBreak

 Belarusian border guards detained him when he tried to cross into the country in mid-August, and he requested asylum in Belarus.
 Belarus doesn’t have an extradition treaty with the U.S.

-“We’ve seen Belarusian state media reporting about this individual Evan Newman,” State Department spokesman Ned Price said in Washington.

-“Due to U.S. privacy laws, we’re limited in what we can say about individual U.S. citizens," he added, and referred questions to the Justice Department, which said it doesn't comment "on the existence or nonexistence of requests for apprehension to foreign governments.”
+The U.S. Embassy in Belarus, which is temporarily located in Vilnius, Lithuania, declined comment.
+The U.S. Justice Department said it doesn't comment "on the existence or nonexistence of requests for apprehension to foreign governments.”

 The Belarus 1 anchors described Neumann as a “simple American, whose stores were burned down by members of the Black Lives Matter movement, who was seeking justice, asking inconvenient questions, but lost almost everything and is being persecuted by the U.S. government.”